lisamelton/video_transcoding/README.md

     transcode-video --crop 0:0:240:240 "/path/to/Movie.mkv"

-Use the `detect-crop` tool to determine the optimal cropping bounds.
+Use the `detect-crop` tool to determine the cropping bounds before transcoding.

 You can also call the `detect-crop` logic from `transcode-video` with the single `detect` argument: